Hemeroplanes diffusa: Description

 This species has lateral yellow bands of colour delimiting the abdominal segments.
-These occur on the upperside, along the entire length.
+These bands occur on the upperside, along the entire length.
 The tergites are fringed with yellow colouration.

-Unlike the similar species Hemeroplanes triptolemus, the underside of is paler orange.
+Unlike the similar species Hemeroplanes triptolemus, the underside of the moth is a paler orange.

 The upper side of the forewings have a bluish-white shading in the vicinity of the basal and postmedian regions.
 There is a silver mark approximately 4 to 5 mm in length.

 The upper side of the hindwings are also contain a bluish-white shading in the marginal area, with the basal area having a similar colour.

 Distribution

-The moth has been confirmed in Colombia and Ecuador.
-It is possible that it also lives in Peru and Bolivia.
+The moth has been confirmed to reside in Colombia and Ecuador.
+The species may also be found in Peru and Bolivia, although it has not yet been confirmed.